godsonsphilip/Landingpage/README.md

 ---

 ## License

-This project is licensed under the MIT License.
-Feel free to use it and modify it for personal or commercial projects.
-Please see the `LICENSE` file for more information.
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.